aomlomics/protocols/protocol_DNA_extraction_Sterivex.md

-# Protocol Template

-MIOP protocol template
+# NOAA AOML OMICS DNA Extraction Protocol for Sterivex Using KingFisher and Optional Use of Opentrons OT-2 Robot

 ## Minimum Information about an Omics Protocol (MIOP)